TiedemannLab/sciCNV/README.md

 ![Fig3](Fig3.png)

 ***
-# iCNV Analysis of RNA-seq data
+# iCNV analysis from RNA-seq data

 Now, we run sciCNV pipeline on a dataset comprising of test and control cells to derive iCNV-curves per cell across entire genome.
 So we firstly read the normalized matrix of test and control cells which is called _norm.tst.ctrl_ matrix,